Puppy fur is usually finer, softer, and fluffier than the adult coat. Unfortunately, the puppy coat doesn’t last forever, and it will eventually shed.

-If your puppy is shedding, it’s likely because it is transitioning its adult phase.
-Although there are some underlying conditions that can cause a puppy to shed prematurely, you probably have nothing to worry about when it comes to puppy shedding.
+If your puppy is shedding, it’s likely because it is transitioning to the adult stage Although there are some underlying conditions that can cause a puppy to shed prematurely, you probably have nothing to worry about when it comes to puppy shedding.
 Most likely, your puppy is simply growing up.

 Why Do Puppies Shed Their Coats?